CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/index.md

 ## Deployed Services

-The list of deployed services in MetaCentrum Cloud is available in [Modules overview](./openstack-modules.md).
+The list of deployed services in MetaCentrum Cloud is available in [Components overview](./openstack-components.md).

 ## Other Techical Info Specific for This Site